 Above all, respect starts with oneself: we can’t respect others if we’re taught to put our needs last all the time, or to obey and listen no matter what.

-Respect is one of the most important values to teach our kids.
+Respect is one of the most important lessons to teach our kids.
 We show them to be kind to others, regardless of who they are or whether they supposedly “deserve” it or not.
-And we stress the importance of courtesy toward others, no matter how different they may be.
+And we stress the importance of courtesy and empathy toward others, no matter how different they may be.

 Children’s books about respect

-One of the best ways to talk about your values is through reading children’s books about respect.
-These books explore how their behavior affects others, as well as how to handle difficult situations while still being respectful.
+One of the best ways to talk about the concept of respect is through reading children’s books.
+This list of picture books explores how their positive choices affect others, as well as how to handle difficult situations while still being respectful.

 For instance, in Do Unto Otters, Mr. Rabbit learns how to treat others who are different from him.
-And My Mouth Is a Volcano shows kids different ways to control what they say so they don’t interrupt.
+My Mouth Is a Volcano shows young readers different ways to control what they say so they don’t interrupt.

-These children’s books about respect are fantastic reads and instill the importance of treating others how we would want others to treat us.
-I hope you’ll select a few for your next library run or book shopping trip!
+These are good books that instill the importance of treating others how we would want them to treat us.
+I hope you’ll select a few from your local library or your next book shopping trip!